singerdmx/flutter-quill/README.md

 For web development, use `flutter config --enable-web` for flutter and use [ReactQuill] for React.

-It is required to provide EmbedBuilder, e.g. [defaultEmbedBuilderWeb](https://github.com/singerdmx/flutter-quill/blob/master/example/lib/universal_ui/universal_ui.dart#L28).
+It is required to provide `EmbedBuilder`, e.g. [defaultEmbedBuilderWeb](https://github.com/singerdmx/flutter-quill/blob/master/example/lib/universal_ui/universal_ui.dart#L28).

 ## Desktop